Officials: Southwest Tech student filed false positive COVID-19 test report

 College officials received a report on Wednesday that a student who had been attending face-to-face classes tested positive for COVID-19.
-Today, however, officials were notified that the student fabricated the report and submitted false documents indicating the positive result, according to a press release.
+On Thursday, however, officials were notified that the student fabricated the report and submitted false documents indicating the positive result, according to a press release.

 “The person involved is no longer affiliated with the college,” the release states.